 It's a relatively mild Austin, Texas, October in 1968, and singer/songwriter Fran Nelson – who seems to specialize in torch songs – records Sonobeat's 15th stereo 45 RPM single, the last of Sonobeat's releases in the year.
 Fran's "A" side is a gentle bossa nova cover of the Beatles' 1965 hit Yesterday.
 The "B" side is Fran's original song, No Regrets, delivered in a smoky jazz club style enhanced by Sonobeat's stereo steel plate reverb.
 You can almost feel Fran's hot breath in your ear and might even need a gin and tonic to make it all the way through her torrid performance.

-Fran records several sessions with Sonobeat, including a 1967 test session at the KAZZ-FM studios in downtown Austin, that include Beg Me Blues (which may be Fran's original composition), Sad Stranger Blues, Tomorrow When I Wake Up, several takes of her sultry cover of Stevie Wonder's Come Back Baby, and a simple version of No Regrets accompanied just by guitar.
-When Sonobeat starts work on Fran's single in September 1968, the Lee Arellano Trio (better known as Sonobeat's first jazz act under the name Lee Arlano Trio) provides the instrumental backing, but it's eventually scrapped.
-The final release versions of No Regrets and Yesterday are backed by Sonobeat favorite The Michael Stevens IV, a versatile pop-jazz combo that regularly performs as house band at the Club Seville in the Sheraton Crest Inn (now the Radisson Hotel).
-The Michael Stevens IV frequently performs with vocalists at the Club Seville, whereas the Arellano (or Arlano) Trio is a jazz instrumental combo with no experience backing vocalists.
+This is not Fran's first session with Sonobeat producer Bill Josey Sr. In early 1967, Fran records a test session with Sonobeat at the KAZZ-FM studios in downtown Austin.
+The 1967 session features Beg Me Blues (which may be Fran's original composition), Sad Stranger Blues, Tomorrow When I Wake Up, several takes of her sultry cover of Stevie Wonder's Come Back Baby, and a simple version of No Regrets accompanied just by guitar, which probably influences Bill Sr.'s decision to record a single with Fran once Sonobeat has formally launched in summer '67.
+When Sonobeat starts work on Fran's single in July 1967, the Lee Arellano Trio (better known as Sonobeat's first jazz act under the name Lee Arlano Trio) provides the instrumental backing, but it's eventually scrapped, and Fran's single is back-burnered for more than a year.
+The final 1968 release versions of No Regrets and Yesterday are backed by Sonobeat favorite The Michael Stevens IV, a versatile pop-jazz combo that regularly performs as house band at the Club Seville in the Sheraton Crest Inn (now the Radisson Hotel).
+The Michael Stevens IV frequently performs with vocalists at the Club Seville, whereas the Arellano (or Arlano) Trio is a jazz instrumental combo with no experience backing vocalists, which is why the Arlano tracks are scrapped.
 The Michael Stevens IV also provides the instrumental backings on Sonobeat's Don Dean and Bach-Yen singles.

 Fran Nelson: standard guitar and vocals